liamstewart23/brotato-EXPPercentageDisplay/README.md

 # Brotato: XP Percentage Display Mod
-This quality-of-life mod enhances [Brotato](https://store.steampowered.com/app/1942280/Brotato/) by showing the exact experience percentage toward your next level directly on your XP bar.
+This quality-of-life mod enhances the game [Brotato](https://store.steampowered.com/app/1942280/Brotato/) by showing the exact experience percentage toward your next level directly on your XP bar.
 No more guessing how close you are—now you can track your progress at a glance!

 <img width="261" height="44" alt="Screenshot 2025-09-14 130712" src="https://github.com/user-attachments/assets/b4301040-a3f7-4c9f-9c2a-85c61853c02d" />